thenexthub/Codira/docs/OptimizationTips.rst

 Advice: Mark protocols that are only satisfied by classes as class-protocols
 ----------------------------------------------------------------------------

-Swift can limit protocols adoption to classes only.
+Codira can limit protocols adoption to classes only.
 One advantage of marking protocols as class-only is that the compiler can optimize the program based on the knowledge that only classes satisfy a protocol.
 For example, the ARC memory management system can easily retain (increase the reference count of an object)